TheIoTLearningInitiative/IntelGalileo/documentation/Components.md

 > Security

 > SD/SDIO/MMC
-> > The Intel® Quark SoC X1000 provides an SDIO/SD/eMMC controller that supports a single port configurable as: One SDIO 3.0 interface, One SD 3.0 interface, One eMMC 4.41 interface
+> > The Intel® Quark SoC X1000 provides an SDIO/SD/eMMC controller that supports a single port configurable as:
+> > > One SDIO 3.0 interface
+> > > One SD 3.0 interface
+> > > One eMMC 4.41 interface

 ## DDR3L SDRAM MT41K128M8